-For the first time in 70 years, we will present original documents of the Archive – one of the most important testimonies of the Holocaust of Polish Jews, as well as one of two authentic containers in which the documents were buried underground.
+For the first time in 71 years, we present original documents of the Archive – one of the most important testimonies of the Holocaust of Polish Jews, as well as one of two authentic containers in which the documents were buried underground.
 The Archive, unearthed in two parts in 1946 and 1950, has become a part of the world’s memory.

 The title of the exhibition, What we’ve been unable to shout out to the world, is a quote from the last will of 19-year old David Graber, one of three people who hid the first part of the Archive in the basement of the Nowolipki 68 (Ber Borochov Jewish secular primary school before World War II).
 The archive was buried in the ground during the extermination action in Warsaw.